sclibraryservices/Springfield-College-Library-Services-LibGuidesCMS/README.md

-# LibGuides CMS + LibAnswers Customizations for Springfield College Library Services
+# LibGuides CMS + LibAnswers Customizations

-HTML and CSS files for the Springshare LibGuides and LibAnswers customizations used for the Springfield College library website redesign project.
+HTML and CSS files for the Springshare LibGuides and LibAnswers customizations used for the Springfield College Library Services website redesign project.

 ## Acknowledgments